Etymology of cannabis: Semitic etymologies

+Benet's earlier theory of a Semitic origin for cannabis was never widely accepted, and it is generally believed that the word was brought by Iranian traders, either Scythian or Assyrian, both of whom had a presence in Palestine.

 The word 'gan-zi-gun-nu' is referenced from stone tablets (dating 700 BCE) that indicate a connection with eastern and near-eastern terms for the plant (gan-zi > ganja, gun-nu > qaneh).
 This substance was used for witchcraft and prescribed as a useful remedy for a variety of ailments including depression and impotence.

 Hebrew קַנַּבּוֹס (qannabbôs) from קְנֵה בֹּשֶׂם (qěnēh bośem) may derive from Sumerian kunibu, though the final -s does not seem to be present in Akkadian (Assyrian) or Sumerian forms.
 Leading authorities on the etymology of both the German and Russian languages list a Sumerian cognate.

 Raphael Mechoulam and co-workers at the Hebrew University of Jerusalem suggest an alternative etymology for cannabis: Greek cannabis < Arabic kunnab < Syriac qunnappa < Hebrew pannag (= bhanga in Sanskrit and bang in Persian).
 They explain that in Hebrew, only the consonants form the basis of a word and the letters p and b are frequently interchangeable.
 The authors think it probable that 'pannag', mentioned in the Bible by the prophet Ezekiel (27:17), is in fact Cannabis.